DenisGorbachev/fastask-docs/src/TimeManagement.md

 # Time management

-Zenbox is a personal time-management system.
-It prevents procrastination by setting a time limit for each task.
+Zenbox prevents procrastination by setting a time limit for each task.
 If you don't complete the task on time, Zenbox pushes it back into the queue & switches to the next task.
 You are motivated to produce a result that is imperfect but good enough.

 Zenbox is based on task streams.
 Each task stream is associated with a time interval that specifies when this stream should be active.
 If no task stream is associated with the current time interval, Zenbox outputs the default task: "Rest".